Codeyg12/Employee_Management/README.md

 - When selecting role for new employee it auto adds department
 - Change error page for user attemps I.E. user types in '/budget/112'
 - Either change budgets to be on view_departments or figure out how to add in views
+- On budget maybe break down each employee??